 EmployeeResourceCenter@metc.state.mn.us.
-The form should be sent whenever a new absence occurs with the
+The form should be sent whenever a new absence occurs with the anticipated return date.
+The form should be sent again when the employee returns to work.

 Download a copy of the COVID-19 Leave request form (PDF) (updated 4-21-21).